 The best wine for pizza depends on what kind of pizza you are going to eat!
 Pizza and wine are a match made in heaven.
-There are many different types of pizza, which require different styles of wine.
+Pizza is as diverse as the styles of wine you can have it with.
 The best wine with pizza margherita might not be the same as the best wine for your pepperoni pizza.
 In fact, you can drink red, white and even sparkling wine with pizza.

 Pizza and wine are perfect partners.
 Pizza is very versatile, with countless different topping options.
 For this reason, there are many different wine styles that pair well with pizza.
 Red is the most popular wine pairing and usual choice, but white and sparkling can create lovely pizza pairings.
 In this guide you will learn how to pair wine with pizza, including our pairing suggestions for the seven most popular pizzas.